Primality proving using elliptic curves with complex multiplication by imaginary quadratic fields of class number three

 We use the notation in the previous subsection.
 Suppose that the class number of $K$ is three and that $2$ splits in $K$.
 We choose a primitive element $\xi$ of $H/K$ so that the trace of $\xi$ is zero, i.e., the minimal polynomial of $\xi$ over $K$ is $x^3 + c_1x + c_0$.
 Let $\lambda$ be a prime ideal of $\order_K$ above $2$, and $\alpha$ a generator of $\lambda^3$.
 For $k \in \N$, we define $p_k = 1 - \alpha^k\xi$ and $\pe_k$ is the ideal of $\order_H$ generated by $p_k$.
 In summary, our setting is

 Our goal is to construct a primality proving algorithm for $F_k$ by using an elliptic curve with CM by $\order_K$.
-For this, we choose $\xi$ so that $F_k$ is prime if $\pe_k$ is prime since the primality of $\pe_k$ can be determined by Theorem \ref{thm:abat2}.
+For this, we choose $\xi$ so that $F_k$ is a prime number if $\pe_k$ is a prime ideal since the primality of $\pe_k$ can be determined by Theorem \ref{thm:abat2}.
 The following lemma gives such a condition on $\xi$. \begin{lemma} Let $t$ be the trace of $\alpha$.
 Suppose that $1 + c_1 + c_0$ and $1 + c_1 + c_0t$ are not congruent to $1$ modulo $\bar{\lambda}^3$.
-Then $\pe_k$ is prime if and only if $F_k$ is prime. \end{lemma}
+Then $\pe_k$ is a prime ideal if and only if $F_k$ is a prime number. \end{lemma}